PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

 ## Notes
 * This technique will force Github to default to the CSS used by the [Primer Theme](https://github.com/pages-themes/primer), which is is the default Github theme if you do not select a theme, however, note that this theme is not among GitHub's standard theme choices, so you can't return to it if you pick a different theme.
 * Github will render raw URLs as links, but you must use proper markdown construction for it to work on pages
+* I've not been able to get the `_posts` feature to work without using Jekyll itself.
+The supposedly should work, but doesn't.
 * If you do a relative link to a markdown file without the extension, it will be rendered in html correctly, for example relative [./sample](./sample).
 Unfortunately, when rendered in Github the relative link will give a 404 error.
 To preserve compatiblity of both, if use use the `.md` extension in the relative link — it will render correctly in both html and gihub and both will function as links to the correct place, for example see [./sample.md](./sample.md).
 You do not need to do this with `/` which will render `README.md` as `index.html`
 * You can create other `_layouts/` templates, and have pages use them by adding this yaml frontmatter to the top of the page:
   ```